-Updated, December 2017 Families, most particularly parents, are vital participants in early intervention.
+Current as of July 2021 Families, most particularly parents, are vital participants in early intervention.
 Your contributions are invaluable: at the individual level where you are intimately involved in determining the services that your own child will receive; and at an organizational level determining policies and scope for EI programs.
-The resources below have been identified because […]
+The resources below have […]

 Parental rights under IDEA include the right to receive prior written notice from the school each time that the school proposes to take (or refuses to take) certain actions with respect to your child.
 Specifically, the school must provide parents with prior written notice each time that it: